Dominica’s National Dress

 - Wob Dwiyet: This long, flowing, long-sleeved dress is the centrepiece of the national attire for women.
 It is traditionally made from vibrant Madras cloth or other rich fabrics and adorned with lace and pleats.
 The dress is known for its fitted bodice and voluminous skirt, which gives it an elegant appearance during formal events.

 - Mouchoir: This is the headpiece, typically made of Madras cloth, tied intricately on the head.
-The design of the mouchoir is significant in showcasing both elegance and cultural pride, often used to complement the dress.
+The design of the mouchoir is significant in showcasing elegance and cultural pride, often used to complement the dress.

 - Jupon (Petticoat): Worn under the Wob Dwiyet, the jupon adds volume to the dress and emphasizes its elegant flow.
 It is often decorated with lace, adding layer of beauty to the overall attire.